Guruvendra47/Real-time-financial-data-pipeline/Docker/Readme.md

                   Docker
 ```

-This pipeline runs completely on Docker for local development and testing.
+## Prerequisites

+* Docker
+* Docker Compose
+* Python
+* Git

 ---

-# Step 1 — Install Docker
+## 1. Install Docker

 Download and install Docker from the official Docker website.

-### Verify Installation
+Verify the installation:

 ```bash
 docker --version
 ```

-### What Was Done

-Docker was installed on the system.

-### Purpose

-Docker is used to run all required services as containers, including Kafka, Spark, Airflow, and Postgres.

 ---

-# Step 2 — Navigate to Project Folder
+## 2. Navigate to the Project

 ```bash
 cd real-time-financial-data-pipeline
 ```

-### What Was Done

-Moved into the project directory containing all configuration files.

-### Purpose

-Ensures Docker Compose can access the required files and services.

 ---

-# Step 3 — Start All Services Using Docker Compose

-Run the following command:
+## 3. Start the Services

+Start all services using Docker Compose:

 ```bash
 docker-compose up -d
 ```

-### What Was Started

-The following containers are launched:
+The following services are started:

 * Zookeeper
 * Kafka